Network configuration for a testing gateway

 Firewall and NAT

 We want our machine to act as a firewall and NAT (Network Address Translator).
-First of all, edit the configuration file /etc/sysctl.conf so that:
+First of all, add this configuration file:

 net.ipv4.conf.default.rp_filter=1